xinabox/pxt-OD01/README.md

 ```

-You would use showString / showString instead of printString / printString when you have a fixed screen layout, such as in a game.
+You would use showString / showNumber instead of printString / printNumber when you have a fixed screen layout, such as in a game.

 With the print functions it is hard to control where text or numbers are shown on screen.